Mechanical Keyboard Kit - Lotus 58 - unWired (Pair with dongle)

 • Powered by a single CR2032 Coin-cell battery per hand (Non-rechargeable primary cell).⁹

-• Designed with a Sandwich-style plate/case as part of the design and with 3D printed cases as added options.
+• Designed with a Sandwich-style plate/case as part of the design and 3D-printed cases as added options.

 Dimensions per hand (LxBxH): 145x115 mm, Case height 11-13mm, Height with keycaps ~35mm